-Sand is also pretty fine and compacts on plant roots, meaning only the hardiest of aquarium plants like vallisneria, Java fern, Amazon sword plants, hornwrt, and cabomba can survive.
+Sand is also pretty fine and compacts on plant roots, meaning only the hardiest of aquarium plants like Vallisneria, Java fern, Amazon sword plants, hornwort, and cabomba can survive.
 Fragile plants like dwarf watter lettuce should be planted in aqua soil.

 Most of the said hardy plants can also grow in gravel.
 Get more details in this post.

 As I mentioned above, if you are going to have any success growing your aquarium plants in sand, you need to make your substrate is well constituted with all nutrients necessary for growth.

 Overall, most planted tanks need to have macronutrients such as nitrogen, potassium, and phosphorous, which plants consume in large amounts.

 And micronutrients like iron, boron, and magnesium, which are also crucial, albeit required in lesser amounts.

 To begin with, add rot tabs in your sand substrate before planting species that rely heavily on their roots for nutrition.
 But for plants that feed from the water column, hold off until they are fairly established, then dose directly into the tank with a liquid fertilizer.